 Most cost accountant templates online give you one generic duties list, which misses that the work changes completely by industry: a manufacturer needs standard costing and BOMs, a food producer needs recipe costing, and a construction company needs job costing.
 And no competitor addresses how to classify the role or which certification actually fits.
 Those gaps matter most for the growing manufacturers and small businesses that hire this role.

 At FirstHR, we build templates segmented by industry with the classification and certification guidance built in.
 The six below cover standard, manufacturing, food and beverage, construction, small-business, and senior (cost accountant and cost accounting job descriptions target the same role).
-Pick the one that fits, fill in the brackets, and post, and the guide to writing a job description covers the fundamentals.
+Pick the one that fits, fill in the brackets, and post.

 TL;DR